Regularized integrals and manifolds with log corners: Virtual morphisms, tangential basepoints, and scales

-With the obvious notion of composition, weak morphisms form a category.
-Every ordinary morphism is a weak morphism, but not conversely.
+With the obvious notion of composition, virtual morphisms form a category.
+Every ordinary morphism is a virtual morphism, but not conversely.
 The following examples illustrate the key similarities and differences between these notions.

 \begin{example} Let $*$ denote the point equipped with the trivial positive log structure.
-Then for any $\Sig$, the projection $\Sig \to *$ is a (ordinary or weak) morphism in a unique way.
-Hence $*$ is a terminal object in the category of either ordinary or weak morphisms. \end{example}
+Then for any $\Sig$, the projection $\Sig \to *$ is a (ordinary or virtual) morphism in a unique way.
+Hence $*$ is a terminal object in the category of either ordinary or virtual morphisms. \end{example}

 \begin{example} Let $*$ be the point as in the previous example, and let $[0)$ be the standard end, given by the point with the positive log structure $\cM_{[0)} = \RR_{>0}t^\NN$ from \autoref{ex:endpoint}.
 There is a unique map of the underlying manifolds $\underline{*}\cong\underline{[0)}$ since both consist of a single point.
-A weak morphism
+A virtual morphism

 is determined by a morphism of monoids $s^*\colon\RR_{>0}t^\NN \to \RR_{>0}$ which acts as the identity on $\RR_{>0}$, but may send the generator $t$ to an arbitrary positive real number.
-Thus weak morphisms $s\colon * \to [0)$ are in bijection with $\RR_{>0}$, and are all (weak) sections of the unique morphism $p\colon [0)\to *$.
+Thus virtual morphisms $s\colon * \to [0)$ are in bijection with $\RR_{>0}$, and are all (virtual) sections of the unique morphism $p\colon [0)\to *$.
 Note, however, that there are no ordinary morphisms from $*$ to $[0)$.
 Indeed, since $\alpha(t)=0$, an ordinary morphism would have to send $t$ to a phantom in $\RR_{>0}$, of which there are none. \end{example}